 An omphalomesenteric duct cyst is a type of true umbilical cord cyst.

-They may seen as a cystic mass towards the fetal end of the umbilical cord as
+They may be seen as a cystic mass towards the fetal end of the umbilical cord as

-well being located close to the periphery of the cord (c.f. allantoic cysts which are central).
-Colour Doppler interrogation show no vascularity (c.f umbilical arterial aneurysm)
+well as being located close to the periphery of the cord (c.f. allantoic cysts which are central).
+Colour Doppler interrogation show no vascularity (c.f. umbilical arterial aneurysm).

 - 1. Rosenberg JC, Chervenak FA, Walker BA et-al. Antenatal sonographic appearance of omphalomesenteric duct cyst.
 J Ultrasound Med.
 1986;5 (12): 719-20.
 J Ultrasound Med (citation) - Pubmed citation